 “I don’t have a website, but I have pictures on my phone,” Anna responds.
 She picks up her phone and scrolls through some stuff.
 Then she shows us the pictures.

 Looking at Anna’s work, I get a better sense of her angst.
 Her art seems more like an obsession, an uncontrollable urge to interrupt the world and make it into something that it is not, or maybe cannot be.
-I am not an expert on art, but I understand some rules of esthetics and none of the work I see follows them.
+I am not an art expert, but I understand some rules of esthetics and none of the work I see follows them.

-Anna is unperturbed by rules, not in her art, her parenting style, or traveling decisions.
+Anna is unperturbed by rules, not in her art, her parenting style, or her traveling decisions.
 She has her own rules or aspirations, which I am still trying to decipher.
-She puts away her phone and begins preparing her camp site on the floor between the wall and the dinner table.
+She puts away her phone and begins preparing her campsite on the floor between the wall and the dinner table.
 Rita drags herself back to the couch to scroll down her phone and see if she missed any new video posted on her page.
 For me, the day is not yet over.
-I want to be outside, get some fresh air.
+I want to be outside and get some fresh air.
 Just to be polite I ask the two women if they want to join me.
-To my relief they turn me down.
+To my relief, they turn me down.

 * * *

-I cross the street and turn into a small park attached to an art museum.
+I cross the street and enter a small park attached to an art museum.
 At the bottom edge of the park, an open-air restaurant is closing.
 I can see the river from where I am standing and a long bridge that connects Lisbon to somewhere on the dark horizon.
-On the other side of the bridge there is a tall, lit statue with a cross on top.
-I saw that monument earlier during the walk to the Tower of BelĂ©m.
+On the other side of the bridge, there is a tall, lit statue with a cross on top.
+I saw that monument earlier during the walk to the Tower of Belém.
 Probably another pilgrimage spot with a story behind it.
 I can always ask Google.

 When I get back to the apartment, Rita lies awake on the couch, scrolling on her phone and giggling to herself.
 Anna is on the floor, sleeping under a pile of blankets.